 This agreement shall bind the undersigned only so long as it retains any interest in said premises, and shall run with the land and be binding upon the Owner’s successors and assigns as their interests may from time to time appear.

 The Owner agrees to record a copy of this Agreement in the Cumberland County Registry of Deeds within thirty (30) days of final execution of this Agreement.
-The Owner further agrees to provide a copy of this Agreement to any successor or assign and to forward to the City an Addendum signed by any successor or assign in which the successor or assign states that the successor or assign has read the Agreement, agrees to all its terms and conditions and the successor or assign will obtain and forward to the City’s Department of Public Services and Department of Planning and Urban Development a similar Addendum from any other successor or assign.
+This Agreement shall be binding upon the Owner and its successors and assigns and shall run with the land described in Exhibit A.

 For the purpose of this agreement and release “Owner” is any person or entity who is a successor or assign and has a legal interest in part, or all, of the real estate and any building.
-The real estate shown by chart, block and lot number in the records on file in the City Assessor’s office shall constitute “the property” that may be entered by the City and liened if the City is not paid all of its costs and charges following the mailing of a written demand for payment to the owner pursuant to the process and with the same force and effect as that established by 36 M.R.S.A. §§ 942 and 943 for real estate tax liens.
+The real estate described in Exhibit A shall constitute “the property” that may be entered by the City and liened if the City is not paid all of its costs and charges following the mailing of a written demand for payment to the owner pursuant to the process and with the same force and effect as that established by 36 M.R.S.A. §§ 942 and 943 for real estate tax liens.

-Any written notices or demands required by the agreement shall be complete on the date the notice is attached to one or more doors providing entry to any buildings and mailed by certified mail, return receipt requested or ordinary mail or both to the owner of record as shown on the tax roles on file in the City Assessor’s Office.
+Any written notices or demands required by the agreement shall be complete on the date the notice is attached to one or more doors providing entry to any buildings and mailed by certified mail, return receipt requested or ordinary mail or both to the owner of record as shown on the tax rolls on file in the City Assessor’s Office.

 If the property has more than one owner on the tax rolls, service shall be complete by mailing it to only the first listed owner.
 The failure to receive any written notice required by this agreement shall not prevent the City from entering the property and performing maintenance or repairs on the stormwater system, or any component thereof, or liening it or create a cause of action against the City.